TorchedSammy/torchedsammy.github.io/content/blog/happiness-has-been-found.md

-The new laptop in question is an [Acer Aspire Vero](https://www.amazon.com/gp/aw/d/B09R63Z5L7/ref=ox_sc_act_image_3?smid=ATVPDKIKX0DER&psc=1) that has a good CPU, nice amount of RAM, and is at a good price because a man's poor.
-I will also be getting a 2TB SSD with it to store all the new games I'll be able to play like Final Fantasy XIV Online!!
-(I shall write about this soon as well)
+The new laptop in question is an [Acer Aspire Vero](https://www.amazon.com/gp/aw/d/B09R63Z5L7/ref=ox_sc_act_image_3?smid=ATVPDKIKX0DER&psc=1) that has a good CPU, nice amount of RAM, and is at a good price because a man's poor and needs a good but cheap laptop, though I will also be getting a 2TB SSD with it to store all the new games I'll be able to play like Final Fantasy XIV Online!!
+(I shall write about this soon as well).

 ## Socializing and Relationships
 The most important part in this post.